 The tax on large supermarkets known as “Tesco Tax” was proposed by the local council but UK government refused this initiative mainly to avoid price hike.
 Similar initiatives in the future can affect Tesco negatively.

 Labor cost is an important economic factor that can affect UK supermarkets.
 For example, its annual wage bill is amounting GBP 4.5 billion.
 In 2018 UK Minimum Wage Rate is increased by 4.4% for 25 years old and onward.
 This upward shift has cost Tesco millions of pounds in UK.

 There are many other factors that affect Tesco i.e. cost, prices and profits.
-The company should focus on the increasing borrowing cost in UK.
-It can increase the costs and prices and decrease its profits.
+The company should focus on the increased borrowing cost in UK. eventually, it will increase costs and prices and decrease its profits.
 It can affect the brand reputation and cost leadership strategy.

 Consumers shopping trend are constantly changing over time.
 People have tough schedules and want same day and fast delivery with a flexible goods return policy.
 They prefer one-stop shopping.
 Tesco is relying on UK customers and must understand and provide the services to meet these issues.

 The demand for goods and services is related to the consumer beliefs and attitudes which is another focused issue.

 Obesity is another issue in society and customers are more concern about their health.
 Tesco must consider changing behavior and demand for organic food.